databrary/www/databrary/input/pages/resources.md

 All Databrary policy documents are posted in our [policies](|filename|resources/policies.md) section.

-A variety of templates for asking for permission to share data, data management plans, talking to your IRB, etc., are availablein our [templates](|filename|resources/templates.md) section.
+A variety of templates for asking for permission to share data, data management plans, talking to your IRB, etc., are available in our [templates](|filename|resources/templates.md) section.

 #Overview